kmayerb/tcrdist2/README.md

 tcrdist/external/blast-2.2.16/bin/
 blastall and formatdb are the required executables.

-TTODO: setup_blast.py will take care of this.
+TODO: setup_blast.py will take care of this.

 Full data set Files from the original paper can be found [here](https://www.dropbox.com/s/kivfp27gbz2m2st/tcrdist_extras_v2.tgz),